TheAlienNetwork/WellSeekerWeb/README.md

 2. Configure environment variables:

-   Add your Well Seeker Pro credentials to the Replit Secrets:
+   Add your Well Seeker Pro API credentials to the Replit Secrets:
    - `WELLSEEKER_USERNAME` - Your Well Seeker Pro username
    - `WELLSEEKER_PASSWORD` - Your Well Seeker Pro password
    - `WELLSEEKER_PRODUCT_KEY` - Product key provided by Innova Drilling

-   The application will validate these credentials on login.
+   Peeker will validate these credentials on login.

 3. Start the development server:
    ```bash